Adhesive tape: Pressure-sensitive tape

 Pressure-sensitive tape, PSA tape, self-stick tape or sticky tape consists of a pressure sensitive adhesive coated onto a backing material such as paper, plastic film, cloth, or metal foil.
 It is sticky (tacky) without any heat or solvent for activation and adheres to surfaces with light pressure.
-Typical adhesives are polymers such as acrylates, natural, and synthetic rubber.
+Typical adhesives are polymers such as acrylates, and natural and synthetic rubber.
 These tapes usually require a release agent on their backing or a release liner to cover the adhesive.
 Sometimes, the term "adhesive tape" is used for these tapes.